brandoncossin/Linux-Semaphore/README.md

 # Linux-Semaphore
 Linux system contains a POSIX Semaphores library
-This is compiled by linking the compilation with -lpthread -lrt
+This is compiled by linking the compilation with -pthread -lrt
 ## Setup
 ```
 sudo apt-get install gcc